MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/teams-sharepoint-online-sites-highly-regulated-data.md

 - The most valuable data for your organization, such as trade secrets, financial or human resources information, and organization strategy.

 >[!Note]
-> A similar scenario using Microsoft Teams is in development.
+> A similar scenario using Microsoft Teams is [here](secure-teams-highly-regulated-data-scenario.md).
 >

 A Microsoft 365 Enterprise cloud-based scenario that meets this business need requires that you: